 General Education Information

-The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
+The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education with Commendation.

 ASHP determines the number of contact hours for each session.
-Registrants may earn up to 200 contact hours (20.0 CEUs) at ASHP’s 2021 Midyear Clinical Meeting.
+Registrants may earn up to 29.25 contact hours (2.925 CEUs) at ASHP 2023 Midyear Meeting.

 - Pharmacy Technicians